 3. Clone your Mac with Carbon Copy Cloner (Paid)

 Here is another software utility that lets you create bootable disk images of your Mac’s hard drive.
 It works with all version of the macOS and will cost you $39.99 for a fully licensed version.
+If you want, it’s also possible to try out this application for free.

 Method 3: Back up Your Mac to an Online Backup Service